LogtalkDotOrg/logtalk.org/_pages/tools.md

 ### lgtinit

-[lgtinit](https://github.com/eazar001/lgtinit) is POSIX script for project scaffolding contributed by Ebrahim Azarisooreh.
+[lgtinit](https://github.com/eazar001/lgtinit) is a POSIX script for project scaffolding contributed by Ebrahim Azarisooreh.

 ## Third-party tools